Best AI Robo-Advisor Alternatives for Small Accounts in 2026

 Before comparing products, it helps to name the three levers that decide whether a tool fits a small account.
 These, not the marketing, are what this whole guide turns on:

-- Fee drag.
+• Fee shape.
 A fixed monthly fee is a large percentage of a tiny balance and a tiny percentage of a large one, so the same few dollars can quietly cost a small saver several percent a year.
-A percentage-based fee (the robo benchmark is roughly 0.25 percent a year) scales with the balance, so it is gentler at the small end.
-Always check whether a fee is flat or percentage-based.
+A percentage-based fee (the robo benchmark is roughly 0.25 percent a year) scales with the balance, so it is gentler at the small end, and a robo like Fidelity Go waives its fee entirely while the balance is small.
+Always check whether a fee is flat, a percentage of assets, or waived below a threshold.

 A tool can be excellent and still be wrong for a small account if its fee structure or minimum works against you.
 The order below puts the lowest-barrier options first for exactly that reason.

 When the balance is small, the lowest-barrier tools are the right place to start.
-Cleo helps free up cash before you invest, Acorns automates investing from spare change, and SoFi offers a low-cost, fractional way in.
+Cleo helps free up cash before you invest, Acorns automates investing from spare change, Fidelity Go is a robo with no minimum that waives its fee at small balances, and SoFi offers a low-cost, fractional way in.
 None of them asks for a meaningful minimum, which is the whole point for a small saver.

 Cleo